sophie-z/dap/README.md

-# From Paws to People: A Statistical Assessment of Health Trajectories in Common Dog Breeds to Inform Human Aging
+# From Paws to People: A Statistical Assessment of Health Trajectories in Common Dog Breeds

-Simple overview of use/purpose.

 ## Description